prav10194/react-basics/lifecycle-methods/README.md

 It is always called with props.

+#### componentWillMount()

+This method is called when a component gets mounted on the body for the first time.
+Called before render

 #### render()

 The render() method is required, and is the method that actually outputs the HTML to the DOM.